MarkoRrokaj/Catawiki_Webscraper/README.md

   }
 ]

-Customization
+## Customization

-The web scraper can be easily customized for specific use cases:

-    Scraping Additional Data: If you need to scrape additional fields, modify the DOM selectors in scraper.js to target other HTML elements on the auction page.
+    Additional Fields: Modify scraper.js to scrape additional data fields by adjusting the DOM selectors.
-    Targeting Specific Categories: Modify the startURL in the configuration to scrape data from a particular auction category (e.g., "Art," "Jewelry," "Antiques").
+    Specific Categories: Adjust the startURL in config.js to scrape data from specific auction categories (e.g., "Art," "Jewelry").
-    Error Handling: The scraper comes with basic error handling.
-You can extend this by adding retry logic or handling edge cases, such as CAPTCHAs.
+    Error Handling: The scraper includes basic error handling.
+You can extend it to handle edge cases like CAPTCHAs or timeouts.

-Known Issues and Limitations
+## Known Issues and Limitations

-    CAPTCHA Handling: If Catawiki detects too many requests, you might encounter CAPTCHAs.
-The current version does not bypass CAPTCHAs.
+    CAPTCHA Handling: The scraper cannot bypass CAPTCHAs.
-    Rate Limiting: To avoid being blocked, adjust timeouts and delays in the configuration file.
+    Rate Limiting: To avoid rate-limiting or being blocked, adjust the delay settings in config.js.
-    Dynamic Content: Some pages may load content dynamically (e.g., after scrolling).
-This is handled by Puppeteer, but performance may vary.
+    Dynamic Content: Some pages load content dynamically, which Puppeteer handles, though performance may vary.

-Future Enhancements
+## Future Enhancements

-Some potential future improvements for the Catawiki Web Scraper include:

-    CAPTCHA Bypassing: Implement a CAPTCHA-solving service.
+    CAPTCHA Bypassing: Implement CAPTCHA-solving capabilities.
-    Data Export: Add functionality to export scraped data in CSV or Excel format.
+    Data Export: Add options to export data in CSV or Excel formats.
-    Advanced Filtering: Include options to filter listings by price range, auction end date, etc., before scraping.
+    Advanced Filtering: Enable filtering by price range, auction end date, or category prior to scraping.

-Contribution Guidelines

-If you would like to contribute to this project, please feel free to submit issues or pull requests.
-Contributions are welcome, and any feedback will be greatly appreciated.

-    Fork the repository.
-    Create your feature branch (git checkout -b feature-branch).
-    Commit your changes (git commit -m 'Add some feature').
-    Push to the branch (git push origin feature-branch).
-    Open a pull request.